 History is meant to be shared.
-When the opportunity arises, I work with students to publish their work.
-Listed here are recent student publications that I helped guide to completion.
+Listed here are recent student publications, papers, and talks that Dr. Belisle helped guide to completion.

 Brandi Adams, "Violet McNaughton and the Ideal Prairie Woman."
 Alberta History.
 Vol. 67, No. 1 (Winter 2019): 1-12.

 Kiera Mitchell.
 Review of Brian Thorn, From Left to Right: Maternalism and Women's Political Activism in Postwar Canada (Vancouver: UBC Press, 2017).
 In BC Studies.
 4 February 2019.

 Donica Belisle with Kiera Mitchell.
 Giving Credit: Gender and the hidden labour behind academic prestige.
 London School of Economics Impact Blog.
 18 September 2019.

 --Republished by the London School of Economics Business Review as "Behind Every Successful Man."
 21 September 2019.